 Are you facing foreclosure?

-If you are behind on your mortgage payments and need foreclosure prevention counseling, click here for a list of foreclosure counseling organizations that may be able to help you.
+If you are behind on your mortgage payments and need assistance, click here for information and resources including a list of foreclosure counseling organizations that may be able to help you.

 SONYMA's Conventional Plus Program is a new mortgage program that combines 30-year fixed rate mortgages with SONYMA down payment assistance for previous homeowners looking to purchase a new home or refinance their existing mortgage.
 The program may be used for the purchase of a primary home or for the refinance of an existing mortgage (on a primary home).
 The down payment assistance may also be used to pay closing costs (including an upfront single mortgage insurance premium, if necessary, and thus eliminating the monthly mortgage insurance premium payment).
 With these combined features including flexible underwriting guidelines, Conventional Plus offers a lower monthly payment than most mortgages.
 Click here to learn more.